-- 1. Conducts work that relates to administration, planning, layout, silviculture or other generally low risk activities, - 2.
-May directly employ workers to conduct those activities, and - 3.
-Hires one or more contractors to complete all other activities on the tenure area such as road building, harvesting, log hauling etc. Generally high-risk activities.
+- 1. Conducts all or most work related to tenure activities i.e. administration, planning, layout, harvesting and silviculture, - 2.
+May have part time or full-time employees/workers, and - 3.
+May hire one or more contractors to complete some activities on the tenure area i.e. log hauling etc.